 Corporate responsibility is the umbrella term for the obligation a company has to consider the social (corporate social responsibility) and environmental (sustainability) impact of its activities and to go beyond this obligation in the treatment of economic, environmental and social activities to sustain its operations, financial performance and ultimately its reputation.

 Customer satisfaction is an indicator of customer opinion towards the services we provided in the reporting period.
 We measure and categorise customer satisfaction into ‘satisfied customers’ and ‘highly satisfied customers’ through an online survey, which is carried out by an independent research company twice per year.
-The score is based on a questionnaire with mutiple choice answers on a five-point scale (1 represents 'highly satisfied'and 1 to 3 'satisfied'.
+The score is based on a questionnaire with multiple choice answers on a five-point scale (1 to 2 represents 'highly satisfied' and 1 to 3 'satisfied').

 This refers to the digital transformation of society in which digital information and communication play an increasingly important role in all facets of life.
 This is different from digitisation, which refers to the transformation of analogue information into digital information.
 This process is necessary for the processing, modelling, and storage of data.